rafsaf/ogion/docs/index.md

 # Backuper

-A tool for performing scheduled database backups and transferring encrypted data to secure clouds, for home labs, hobby projects, etc., in environments such as k8s, docker, vms.
+A tool for performing scheduled database backups and transferring encrypted data to secure public clouds, for home labs, hobby projects, etc., in environments such as k8s, docker, vms.

+Backups are in `zip` format using [7-zip](https://www.7-zip.org/), with strong AES-256 encryption under the hood.

 ## Documentation
 - [https://backuper.rafsaf.pl](https://backuper.rafsaf.pl)